apple/app-store-server-library-node/README.md

 ### Obtaining an In-App Purchase key from App Store Connect

 To use the App Store Server API or create promotional offer signatures, a signing key downloaded from App Store Connect is required.
 To obtain this key, you must have the Admin role.
 Go to Users and Access > Integrations > In-App Purchase.
-Here you can create and manage keys, as well as find your issuer id.
-When using a key, you'll need the key id and issuer id as well.
+Here you can create and manage keys, as well as find your issuer ID.
+When using a key, you'll need the key ID and issuer ID as well.

 ### Obtaining Apple Root Certificates